Learn More About Eating Disorders and Disordered Eating

 There's a lot of misinformation and disagreements about eating disorders, even among specialists in the field.
 One of Dr. Strober's biggest issues is the fact that many people who specialize in eating disorders don't have a background in developmental psychopathology, which he believes is absolutely key to understanding and treating eating disorders: "If you don't understand what a psychiatric disorder is, and how it evolves, and what the risk factors are, then you will not understand eating disorders."

 He also takes issue with treatment specialists who insist that if someone recovering from anorexia nervosa is less than the average weight for their age and height, that automatically puts them at risk for a relapse.
 "I've never seen that to be the case," he says.
-"What puts you at risk for a relapse is if you are losing too much weight."
+"What puts a patient at risk for a relapse is if they are losing too much weight."

 Even worse, he says, are specialists who believe that a patient who was a heavy child must maintain an equivalent weight as an adolescent or an adult to protect their recovery from anorexia nervosa.
 "I've never seen any evidence of that," he insists.
 "And in many cases, we've seen a good bit of evidence that when you push somebody at age 15, 18, or 21 to a weight that they had when they were 6, 7, or 8 years old, you actually precipitate a deterioration during the treatment."

 It all comes down to understanding the evolutionary or ancestral traits that predispose individuals with anorexia nervosa to believe that weight loss represents a "safe space," psychologically speaking.
 Dr. Strober clarifies: "If you study evolutionary ecology or behavioral ecology, there is literature going back a century underscoring the safety provided by low body mass in certain high-threat environments, which would suggest there are ancestral traits to which anorexia nervosa is linked."

 Outside the field, more general misconceptions include the following: